Mohamed-khattab/bevy/docs/profiling.md

 10. If everything is set up correctly, you should see a new window open up showing the Tracy profiler.
 You can use this to view memory usage, CPU usage, and other performance metrics for your Bevy application.

 That's it!
 You should now be able to use memory profiling in Bevy.
-If you encounter any issues, try consulting the Bevy documentation or the Tracy documentation for more information.